VishnuDeshmukh21/OpeninApp-Assessment/README.md

 * **Node.js:** This code is designed to run within the Node.js runtime environment, providing the necessary platform for executing the JavaScript code and interacting with the Gmail API.

-Areas where your code can be improved:
+Areas where my code can be improved:
 1. Credential Storage: Move credentials to environment variables: Achieved by using .env and dotenv.
 2. OAuth 2.0 Best Practices: Implement refresh token rotation: Enhance security by periodically obtaining new refresh tokens.
 3. Modularization: Break down large functions: Improve readability and maintainability.